Nikitha1287/LICExp/multivibrator.md

 7. Useful for time delay and pulse generation.
 This setup is a simple way to create accurate time delays or single output pulses, useful in digital circuits and control systems.

 8. Circuit works reliably and repeatedly.
 The timer responded consistently to multiple triggers, producing the same output pulse each time, showing it’s stable and reliable.

+## MONOSTABLE MULTIVIBRATOR
+### AIM:
+To design and simulate a monostable multivibrator using a 555 Timer IC that generates a pulse of width 1 ms using input trigger signals.

+### THEORY:
+An astable multivibrator using the 555 timer IC continuously oscillates between high and low states, generating a square wave output without requiring an external trigger.